-Saturnin ZDENĚK JIROTKA TRANSLATED BY MARK CORNER Saturnin is also available in German, Russian, Spanish, Italian, and French.
-On its initial publication in Czech in 1942, Saturnin was a best-seller, its gentle satire offering an unexpected-if temporary-reprieve from the grim reality of the German occupation.
+Saturnin ZDENĚK JIROTKA TRANSLATED BY MARK CORNER Saturnin also available in German, Russian, Spanish, Italian, and French On its initial publication in Czech in 1942, Saturnin was a best-seller, its gentle satire offering an unexpected-if temporary-reprieve from the grim reality of the German occupation.
 In the years since, the novel has been hailed as a classic of Czech literature, and this translation makes it available to English-language readers for the first time-which is entirely appropriate, for author Zdeněk Jirotka clearly modeled his light comedy on the English masters Jerome K. Jerome and P.G.
 Wodehouse.
 The novel's main character, Saturnin, a "gentleman's gentleman" who obviously owes a debt to Wodehouse's beloved Jeeves, wages a constant battle to protect his master from romantic disaster and intrusive relatives, such as Aunt Catherine, the "Prancing Dictionary of Slavic Proverbs."
-Saturnin will warm the heart of any fan of literary comedy.
+Sαturnin will warm the heart of any fan of literary comedy.
 The novel is enlivened with new, full-color illustrations by Czech graphic artist Adolph Born.
-Zdeněk Jirotka (1911-2003) was a Czech writer of radio-broadcast plays and author of humorous novels, short stories, and feuilletons.
-After the Nazis occupation he worked for the Public Works Ministry and in 1942, when his most famous novel Saturnin earned him a great success, he became a full-time writer.
-Mark Corner is a translator, an author and a lecturer in religious and European studies who lives and works in Brussels.
-"Written at a time when Czechoslovakia was deep in the grip of the Nazi occupation.
-One form of resistance was to put the world created by invasion out of your mind and create another.
-Was it, perhaps, a Wodehousian influence-a reluctance to acknowledge the evil of the outside world?" - Elin Murphy, Wooster Sauce, the Journal of the P. G. Wodehouse Society

-Summer of Caprice VLADISLAV VANČURA TRANSLATED BY MARK CORNER Summer of Caprice is also available in Italian as Un 'estate capricciosa; and French as Un été capricieux.
+Summer of Caprice VLADISLAV VANČURA TRANSLATED BY MARK CORNER Summer of Caprice also available in our edition in Italian as Un 'estate capricciosa; and French as Un été capricieux.
 Summer of Caprice, a winning comic novel first published in 1926, is a classic of Czech literature, yet it is little known elsewhere.
 This may be due to the complexities of the text, which is characterized by a playful narrative, an exceptional mastery of language, and a layered metatextual context that has only become richer over the decades.
-Mark Corner has rendered this exceptional work in an English translation that beautifully captures Vladislav Vančura's experimental style-or, as the author himself called it, "poetism in prose."
+Mark Corner has rendered this exceptional work in an English translation that beautifully captures Vladislav Vančura's experimental style- or, as the author himself called it, "poetism in prose."
 This translation is presented alongside the original illustrations and typography and goes a long way toward deepening our understanding of the Czech spirit, humor, and way of life.
 The text is complemented by colour illustrations by Jiří Grus.